philzook58/philzook58.github.io/_notes/Languages/prolog.md

 tabling and packrat parsing [DCGs + Memoing = Packrat Parsing But is it worth it?](https://mercurylang.org/documentation/papers/packrat.pdf) tabling vs memoing

+### XSB
+XSB prolog has some unsusual features and supposedly the most advanced implementation of tabling.

 ## Attributed Variables
 Attaching extra info to variables.
 This can be be used to implement CLP as a library